MarcelSchm/MS-Teams-Busy-Light/README.md

 # Software

+## Installation

+First you need the software to run the Teams presence analyse script.
+For installing/updating, open a CMD and type:

+	winget install -e --id AutoHotkey.AutoHotkey

+Download the [Autohotkey Script](Read File.ahk) and run it.

 ## How to get the presence status

 There are different ways of fetching the presence status of teams.
 Microsoft provides the status of your account that